 Honda Rancher 420 Charging System Testing

-Tools Needed – Troubleshooting Honda Rancher 420 Charging System Problems
+Tools – Troubleshooting Honda Rancher 420 Charging System Problems

 - 10mm wrench

-To get to the charging system on your Honda Rancher, simply pop off the seat by lifting the tab behind it and pulling it out, then sliding off the panel below it.
+To get to the charging system on a Honda Rancher 420, simply pop off the seat by lifting the tab behind it and pulling it out, then sliding off the panel below it.
 No tools needed.